Skip to main content

 Python SDK

 The nimbus-bci Python library provides sklearn-compatible Bayesian classifiers for Brain-Computer Interface applications.
-Built on JAX and NumPyro, it delivers fast probabilistic inference with full uncertainty quantification, streaming support, and rich diagnostics.
+It delivers local probabilistic inference with uncertainty quantification, streaming support, and rich diagnostics.
+The optional NimbusSoftmax model uses JAX and is available with pip install nimbus-bci[softmax].

 Overview